Illustration of the three biblical feasts in Exodus 23 with wheat, unleavened bread, and tents

 Written by Adrianna Silva

-Exodus 23 is a pivotal chapter where God establishes laws for Israel, including commands for worship.
+Book of Exodus 23 is a pivotal chapter where God establishes laws and instructions for Israel, including important commands related to worship.
 Among these instructions, three special feasts stand out.
-They are not random holidays but appointed times designed to remind God’s people of His deliverance, provision, and promises.
+These were not random festivals or seasonal celebrations created merely for cultural tradition.
+They were appointed times specifically designed to remind God’s people of His deliverance, provision, covenant faithfulness and future promises.

 A Memorial of Deliverance